vuejs/docs/src/guide/introduction.md

 - Enhancing static HTML without a build step
 - Embedding as Web Components on any page
 - Single-Page Application (SPA)
-- Fullstack / Server-Side-Rendering (SSR)
+- Fullstack / Server-Side Rendering (SSR)
-- Jamstack / Static-Site-Generation (SSG)
+- Jamstack / Static Site Generation (SSG)
-- Targeting desktop, mobile, WebGL or even the terminal
+- Targeting desktop, mobile, WebGL, and even the terminal

 If you find these concepts intimidating, don't worry!
 The tutorial and guide only require basic HTML and JavaScript knowledge, and you should be able to follow along without being an expert in any of these.